· Compliance · 11 min read

 2. Containers Without Dates Any container without a clearly visible Accumulation Start Date is treated as an open violation.
 The inspector does not need to prove how long the container has been there — the burden falls on the facility to demonstrate compliance.
 An undated container cannot demonstrate compliance.

 3. Containers That Have Exceeded 90 Days Inspectors walk the storage area with a clipboard, noting the date on each label.
-Any container whose accumulation start date is more than 90 days in the past is a violation, period.
-No warnings, no grace periods.
+For ordinary LQG container accumulation, any container whose accumulation start date is more than 90 days in the past is a violation unless a valid extension or other narrow exemption applies.

 4. Satellite Areas With Unlabeled or Overfull Containers Inspectors check SAAs for unlabeled containers, open containers, and overfull drums.
-A single drum that has gone over 55 gallons without being transferred within 3 days is both an SAA violation and the start of an unauthorized storage period.
+A single drum that has gone over 55 gallons without being moved or brought into CAA compliance within 3 days creates an SAA violation and can trigger broader storage-compliance exposure.

-5. Inspection Logs LQGs must document weekly inspections of all CAAs.
-Inspectors will request the logbook.
-Missing entries — even for a week when no issues were found — are a recordkeeping violation.
+5. Inspection Logs LQGs must inspect all CAAs at least weekly.
+Inspectors will often request the logbook or other documentation that the inspections occurred.
+Missing entries — even for a week when no issues were found — make compliance harder to demonstrate and may be a recordkeeping issue under state-specific rules.

 6. Aisle Space Hazardous waste storage areas must maintain adequate aisle space for emergency response personnel to move through without obstruction.
 Blocked aisles are among the most frequently cited violations and are visible the moment an inspector enters the room.